drewpeterson99/ECE-350-Final-Project/README.md

-## Final Project Report
+## Overall Project Description:
-### Overall Project Description:
+This Final Project is a reaction-time based game that was implemented on a physcial Nexys A7 FPGA board using the capabilities of a 5-stage pipelined processor coded/described in Verilog

-This Final Project is a reaction-time based game that was implemented using the capabilities of a 5-stage pipelined processor and the Nexys A7 FPGA board.
-The specifications of this game are below:
+### Game Specifications:
 -	Game screen defaults to the color white in between rounds
 -	During each round, screen will change color to either blue or green
     -	If blue: to pass this round, player must react by hitting button on board before time runs out and screen changes back to white